erezLieberman/wp_toggle_comments/readme.txt

 == Screenshots ==
+1. A preview of the comments form after you activate the plugin
-1. A preview of the Setting Page
+2. A preview of the Setting Page
-2. A preview of Post With Shortcode.
+3. A preview of Post With Shortcode.

 == Changelog ==